g9moonmappers/rover/setup/startup.md

 - `l` — turn right
 - `k` — stop
 - `q/z` — increase/decrease speed

-Drive the robot slowly around the room to build the map in RViz2.
-Once you have a good map proceed to Step 6 and Step 7.

 ## Step 6 - Nav2
 Open a new terminal and run: